decred/dcrdocs/docs/glossary.md

 #### Soft Fork

 A change to consensus rules that is backwards compatible.
-Nodes running older versions without the new rules can still validate transactions and blocks created with the new rules.
-However, nodes running older versions can only partially validate transactions and blocks created using the new rules.
-For instance, if a new transaction type is added in a soft-fork, only nodes using the new rules will be able to understand the new transaction type.
+Nodes running older versions without the new rules can still validate transactions and blocks.
+However, nodes running older versions can only partially validate transactions and blocks created by nodes using the new rules.
+This is because old nodes believe they are fully validating transactions, however, they are not able to undstand transactions created using the new rules.
+For instance, if a new transaction type is added via soft fork, only nodes using the new rules will be able to understand the new transaction type.

 #### Stake transaction tree